 New actions were included against emerging threats in the crypto and SPAC spaces, but there was still plenty of enforcement in more traditional areas like insider trading, inadequate disclosure and breaching of fiduciary duty.

-What types of misconduct landed individuals and firms on the SEC’s naughty list this year?
+What types of misconduct landed individuals and firms on the SEC’s radar this year?

 Insider Trading remained under scrutiny

 A full listing of the actions broken down by category can be found here.
 The list includes 28 actions involving Insider Trading.
 The actions range from an analyst at an international investment bank using client MNPI to execute dozens of trades, to a director of reporting giving stock tips to a neighbor in advance of a merger, to a CEO charged with insider trading along with misleading an auditor and accounting violations.

 Other cases included the selling of insider trading tips on the dark web and a Global IT manager who used MNPI to generate gains and avoid losses totaling over $8 million by trading in the securities of his former employer.